AdobeDocs/experience-platform.en/help/destinations/catalog/data-management/zetamarketingplatform.md

 ### Zeta Marketing Platform prerequisites

-* Before configuring a new destination, ensure that you have a shell customer list already created in the ZMP.
-You will need to select one of these customer lists when sending the platform audience over to the ZMP
+* Prior to setting up a new destination, please ensure the presence of a pre-existing shell customer list in your ZMP account.
+You will then be required to choose one of these customer lists as the designated target to receive the Adobe Experience Platform audience that you plan to send.
+You can create an empty customer list by following the instructions [here](https://knowledgebase.zetaglobal.com/zmp/creating-audiences#CreatingAudiences-CreatingaCustomerList).
 * The username and password to configure the destination will be **api** and the **REST API Key** that you can view in your ZMP account by navigating to **Settings** > **Integrations** > **Keys & Apps** section.
 More information can be found [here](https://knowledgebase.zetaglobal.com/zmp/integrations).
 * Note that even though the Adobe Experience Platform supports activating multiple audience to a specific ZMP destination instance, each ZMP destination instance should only receive one and only one Experience Platform audience.